-When Freddie Mac and Fannie Mae announced their new lending rules last August, I started telling everyone who would listen that they need to start using portfolio loans to finance their investments.
+When Freddie Mac and Fannie Mae announced their new lending rules a few years ago, I started telling everyone who would listen that they need to start using portfolio loans to finance their investments.

 That generated hundreds of questions from investors who want to know more about portfolio loans and some seem to be a little confused.
 So, let's break it down.